Shifting the needle: how our research funding is moving things forward

 For each project, we look at where it sits at three points:

-• in application (when funding is awarded)
+• in application (when funding is awarded to the project)

 • at completion (when funding has completed)